alphagov/govuk-design-system/src/components/radios/index.md

 This might make two related questions easier to answer by grouping them on the same page.
 For example, you could reveal a phone number input when the user selects the 'Contact me by phone' option.

-{{ example({ group: "components", item: "radios", example: "conditional-reveal", html: true, nunjucks: true, open: false, size: "xl" }) }}
+{{ example({ group: "components", item: item, example: "conditional-reveal", html: true, nunjucks: true, open: false, size: "xl" }) }}

 Keep it simple.
 If the related question is complicated or has more than one part, show it on the next page in the process instead.